 What Is The Therapy Dog Testing Like?

-Some tests include a portion where your dog is tested in a group of other dogs and handlers.
+Some tests include a portion that tests your dog in a group of other dogs and handlers.
 There may also be a portion where your dog is handled by someone other than you while you are out of sight.
 Your dog might have to interact with other children or therapy animals.

 After Your Dog Passes The Tests, What’s Next?

 Does your dog have what it takes to be a therapy animal?
 Have you provided therapy dog services to a facility in need?
-Let us know in the comments below!
+Then let us know in the comments below!